TrueBlocks/trueblocks-core/docs/readmes/chaindata-when.md

-  -u, --count         with --timestamps only, returns the number of timestamps in the cache -r, --repair uint   with --timestamps only, repair a single timestamp by querying the chain -c, --check         with --timestamps only, checks the validity of the timestamp data -x, --fmt string    export format, one of [none|json*|txt|csv] -v, --verbose       enable verbose (increase detail with --log_level) -h, --help          display this help screen
+  -u, --count         with --timestamps only, returns the number of timestamps in the cache -r, --repair uint   with --timestamps only, repair a single timestamp by querying the chain -c, --check         with --timestamps only, checks the validity of the timestamp data
+      --update        with --timestamps only, bring the timestamp database forward to the latest block -x, --fmt string    export format, one of [none|json*|txt|csv] -v, --verbose       enable verbose (increase detail with --log_level) -h, --help          display this help screen